By Bullion Shark LLC ……

-This situation led in the 1980s to the rise of third party grading companies – the two most influential ones today being Professional Coin Grading Service (PCGS), founded in 1986 by a group of dealers, and Numismatic Guarantee Corporation (NGC), founded by other dealers in 1987.
-Both PCGS and NGC have always guaranteed the authenticity of coins they certify.
+This situation led in the 1980s to the rise of third-party grading companies – the two most influential ones today being Professional Coin Grading Service (PCGS), founded in 1986 by a group of dealers, and Numismatic Guarantee Corporation (NGC), founded by other dealers in 1987.
+Both PCGS and NGC have always guaranteed the authenticity of the coins they certify.

 The grading system these firms adopted was based on a framework developed by Dr. William H. Sheldon to grade large copper cents that used a scale that went from 1 to 70.
 But the fact that grading is based on a numerical system does not change the fact that grading – while more precise and uniform today than it was in the past – is more of an art than a science.